RobUnknown/Worst-Game-Ever-2/README.md

 Just like WGE 1 it is also played in a command prompt.

 Could one day probably be turned into a Discord bot.

+Feel free to make suggestions or pull requests or whatever.